p4lang/PI/README.md

 ## Install script

-To use one script that installs all that PI needs and also intalls PI, use the script below.
+To use a script that installs all that PI needs and also intalls PI, use the script below.
+First, copy the scirpt to another directory and remove the existing PI.
+Then install a fresh PI and its dependencies using the script.

 install-p4dev-p4runtime.sh

+After installation is complete, use `./configure` from PI root directory to configure different options.

 ## Dependencies